 Support and help desk staff are spending an increasing amount of their time dealing with low-level tasks that could easily be automated.
 A major source of these are software requests and installations.
 If these tasks were automated it would save significant time (and consequently money) for skilled IT staff, enabling them to be redeployed on higher value tasks.

-In addition, by centralizing the management and distribution of software through an app store, it will mean that you have all the usage and licensing information to hand that will enable you to negotiate better deals with your software vendors.
+In addition, by centralizing the management and distribution of software through an app store, it will mean that you have all the usage and software licensing information to hand that will enable you to negotiate better deals with your software vendors.
 From lower prices to better license terms, due to the amount that today’s organizations spend on software, the savings could be substantial and deliver a rapid ROI.

 Self-service is the Way Forward